camlhui/inpainting-review/src/inpainting_review/comfyui/README.md

 To simplify and streamline these operations, we have built a Python module on top of the ComfyUI API providing a convenient [CLI](comfy2py.py).

 This tool simply require users to export workflows as JSON specifications (using API export functionality of the UI) to be submitted programmatically to ComfyUI server through the CLI.
-Additioanally those workflow specifications can be version-controlling to track changes.
+Additioanally those workflow specifications can be version-controlled to track changes.

 # Programmatic usage of ComfyUI